Table of Contents

 - For VoiceOver on iOS, open VoiceOver settings

-- and follow the instructions provided (steps vary depending on device OS version).
+- and follow the instructions provided (steps vary depending on the device OS version).

-- To use the test menu, open Android Accessibility
+- To use the test menu, available Android Accessibility.

 Download Android Accessibility Suite APK for Android

 Hi guys!
-I’m just getting my feet wet with this web blog thing, so please don’t hate me for Android Accessibility Suite APK bad formatting or ugliness I might have accidentally committed in this post.
+I’m just getting wet with this web blog thing, so please don’t hate me for Android Accessibility Suite APK’s bad formatting or ugliness I might have accidentally committed in this post.
 Hopefully, that wasn’t the case.
-Either way, if you notice anything weird, feel free to point it out and I’ll do my best to make corrections.
+Either way, if you notice anything weird, feel free to point it out, and I’ll do my best to make corrections.

 Step 1: Getting Android Accessibility Suite APK Download

-I’m going to assume that you already have your hands on an Android (or iOS) device.
-If this is not the case, then go ahead and pick up either of them and come back here once you’re ready.
+I assume you already have your hands on an Android (or iOS) device.
+If this is not the case, go ahead and pick up either of them and return once you’re ready.
 I’ll wait.
-Just kidding, we don’t have all day!
+Just kidding, we don’t have it all day!
 Geez.

 Step 2: Setting up Android Accessibility Suite APK Download

-Now that you’ve got your new device, go ahead and open Settings.
+Now that you’ve got your new device, open Settings.
 That’s the gear symbol located in the upper-right corner of your screen.
 From there, choose Language & input.
-The first time you do this, it’ll be at Settings > Languages & inputs .
+The first time you do this will be at Settings > Languages & inputs.